-9. Encourage Hair Growth
+9. Get Healthy Hair

 To use, I recommend warming the jojoba oil beforehand as this will make it easier to apply to the hair.
 Apply starting from the scalp, working your way down to the ends.
 Leave for around 20 minutes before continuing with your usual wash routine.

-Dandruff is caused by a fungus similar to yeast called malassezia, which is why the antibacterial and anti-fungal properties of jojoba oil help to keep the scalp clean and calm.
 For best results, apply the oil to your scalp before bed and wash off during your morning shower.
 Your scalp will feel moisturized which in turn helps to reduce hair loss and breakage as well as fight dandruff.